oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Higher Order Components (HOC)</button>
 <div class="content" style="display: none;" markdown="1">

-The `Aux`and `Fragment` components are examples of Higher Order Components.
+The `Wrapper`and `Fragment` components are examples of Higher Order Components.
 This means that they wrap another component and add specific, limited functionality to the wrapped component.

 There is a general convention to name HOCs with a `With` at the beginning, and place them in an `hoc` folder.